thewideone/avr_usart_lib/README.md

 # AVR USART library
-USART library for regular and 1-series AVR microcontrollers.
-Requires hardware submodule.
+USART library for regular and 1-series AVR microcontrollers containing more abstract utilities.
+Requires a hardware submodule.
+In usart.h, uncomment suitable line to include the proper hardware library.